User Register / Login

 The Value Commission

-What is a value factor?
+What is a Value Factor?

 This transparency may be related to the scope of the decision they intend to inform, the methodologies used to create them, or the level of detail included in source data used to develop the factors, as well as how justice, equity, diversity, and inclusion were considered in their development.
 There are currently 53 criteria drafted around these and other broad themes.